top of page

 For a Contextual Approach

-The approach to ancient Egyptian statuary is often focused on individual examples, typological studies, or art historical considerations, even in the most recent literature, admittedly hindered by the lack of evidence inherent to portable antiquities extracted from their original environment.
+The approach to ancient Egyptian statuary is often focused on individual examples, typological studies, or art historical considerations, even in the most recent literature.
+Admittedly, it is hindered by the lack of evidence inherent to portable antiquities extracted from their original environment.
 In contrast, statues from the New Kingdom artists’ village of Deir el- Medina (Dynasty 18 to 20, c.
-1500-1000 BCE, situated on the West Bank of ancient Thebes / modern Luxor) come with an exceptionally rich, albeit not necessarily representative, archaeological context, and yet the globally dispersed, largely unpublished corpus has not been gathered, let alone analysed as a whole.
+1500-1000 BCE, situated on the West Bank of ancient Thebes / modern Luxor) come with an unusually rich, albeit not necessarily representative, archaeological context.
+Despite this, the globally dispersed, largely unpublished corpus has not been gathered together, let alone analysed as a whole.
 This offers a significant opportunity to assess the conceptualisation, production, and use of statues by holistically recontextualising them with the exceptional wealth of data provided by an environment encompassing settlement(s), temple(s), and necropolis(es).

-This research aims to advance the understanding of the private statuary practice in Deir el-Medina by studying statues representing individuals from the New Kingdom village, of any size and material, and of secured or probable provenance.
+This research project aims to advance the understanding of private statuary practice in Deir el-Medina by studying statues representing individuals from the New Kingdom (chiefly Dynasty 19) village, of any size and material (generally stone or wood), and of secured or probable provenance.

-It builds upon a pilot study undertaken as Master’s dissertation by extending the source corpus from complete statues held in museums to all relevant pieces, fragmentary or not, in museums and, most importantly, still on site (in stores or in situ), thanks to a collaboration with the Institut français d’archéologie orientale (IFAO) holding the concession for the site.
+The research will build upon a pilot study undertaken as a Master’s dissertation by extending the source corpus from complete statues held in museums to all relevant pieces, fragmentary or not, in museums and, most importantly, still on site, either in stores or in situ.
+The latter comprises perhaps up to 300 better-preserved ‘diagnostic’ pieces and some 700 less informative, ‘non-diagnostic’ fragments.
+Access is largely secured by established relations with curators and a signed agreement with the Institut français d’archéologie orientale (IFAO), which holds the concession for the site.

-In fine, the research will reveal how Deir el-Medina’s inhabitants—and possibly other ancient Egyptians—advertised themselves in three dimensions to peers, descendants, and deities, questioning our very own, contemporaneous, self-presentation craze.
+Overall, the research will reveal how Deir el-Medina’s inhabitants—and possibly other ancient Egyptians—advertised themselves in three dimensions to deities, peers, and descendants.

 Research Aim and Questions